Kathe Burkhart

 Kathe Burkhart (born 1958, Martinsburg, West Virginia) is an American interdisciplinary artist, painter, writer and art critic.
 Described as both a conceptual artist and an installation artist, she uses various media in her work, combining collage, digital media, drawing, fiction, installation, nonfiction, painting, photography video, poetry, and sculpture.
 The content is feminist; the radical female is the subject.
 The Liz Taylor painting series, which she began painting in 1982, have been exhibited at the MoMA PS1, the Stedelijk Museum, and the Venice Biennale.
 Burkhart is also the author of literary fiction and poetry.

 The Liz Taylor Series

-Burkhart's The Liz Taylor Series (1982-ongoing) is a self-portrait project in which the artist uses the image of Liz Taylor to explore fantasies and evoke the artists genderqueer identity.
-Stills of Taylor taken from her films are painted in a cartoonish style with profane text imposed on top.
-Jane Ursula Harris says Burkhart's work embodies: "ribald humor and [a] feminist-punk attitude."
+Burkhart's The Liz Taylor Series (1982-ongoing) is a self-portrait project in which the artist uses the image of the actress Elizabeth Taylor as alter ego to explore fantasies and evoke the artists genderqueer identity.
+Stills of Taylor taken from her films are painted in a deliberate 'bad'-painting style with profane text imposed on top.
+The writer and art historian Jane Ursula Harris wrote that Burkhart's work embodies "ribald humor and [a] feminist-punk attitude."
 Artist Keith Mayerson has said of Burkhart's series, "Reproduced chronologically, the portraits take on new life as a visual diary, a pictorial narrative in which we witness how women's freedom and spirit have been repressed by male-dominated capitalist culture, with Liz Taylor as our courageous avatar".

+Legacy

+Burkhart is regarded as a significant figure in contemporary feminist art.
+Her sustained interrogation of celebrity, gender, and self-representation has influenced subsequent generations of artists working with appropriation, text-image relationships, and identity politics.
+In 2016, the artist gifted her personal archives to the Fales Library and Special Collections at the New York University.
+The "Kathe Burkhart Papers" are part of the library's Downtown Collection documenting New York's vibrant arts scene from the 1970s through the early 1990s.